 This morning drive from Gangtok to New Jalpaiguri.
 Enjoy some time to explore before you board the train this evening.
 Depart New Jalpaiguri by train ‘Kanchan kanya’ Express to Kolkata.
 (B)

-Later on enjoy Pandal Hopping.
+Later, enjoy Pandal Hopping.
 The highlight of Durga Puja in Kolkata is no doubt visiting the many different displays (pandals) of Goddess Durga, each with a unique theme.
 There are thousands of pandals in Kolkata so it’s only possible to visit a fraction of them.

 The streets are over-flowing with men dressed in their dhoti’s (unstitched garment for lower body) and women in their distinctive white and red saris.
 The nights are a glittering affair with light shows, elaborate arrangements and crowds that throng the cityscape.
 (B)

-2 nights Astor Hotel or similar
+Overnight – Astor Hotel or similar

 Early this morning, at the base of the Howrah Bridge, on the Calcutta side, is the city’s bustling wholesale flower market.
 Flowers are an essential part of life in the city, they are bought not just for temple prayers but also for wedding decorations, events and festivals.
 Each god or goddess has their own favourite flowers and leaves.
 Walking through the flower market is a colourful, fragrant experience.

-This afternoon, see the immersion of the Durga Idol.
+This afternoon. see the immersion of the Durga Idol.
 On the last day of Durga Puja, known as Dashami, the festivities commence with married women placing red sindoor (powder) on the idols of Goddess Durga.
 They then smear it on each other.
 In the evening, the idols are immersed in the water.
 (B)

 The day is yours at leisure following breakfast until it is time for you to be transferred to the airport for your onward flight.
 (B)